 There is a waterfall a bit out of town named Quebrada Valencia in the mountains.
 You will need to take a bus or mototaxi to drop you nearby and then hike up to it.
 We had planned to do this, but we were told it was mostly dried out since there hadn’t been much rain.

 Probably the most popular activity in Palomino is to tube down the river.
 You can rent tubes in town with or without a guide, then hike to the jumping off point in the river.
-Then you’ll spend about two hours floating down the river before arriving at the beach, where you’ll have about a 20 minute walk back to town.
+You’ll spend about two hours floating down the river before arriving at the beach.
+Then you will have about a 20 minute walk back to town.

-The water on the river is calm (no rapids) and is mostly shallow and if you choose to go with a guide, they’ll make sure you stay in the shallow areas and avoid getting hung up on any trees.
-It takes about 2 hours to lazily float down the river, where you can get some beautiful views of the forest.
+The water on the river is calm and is mostly shallow.
+If you choose to go tubing in Palomino with a guide, they’ll make sure you stay in the shallow areas and avoid getting hung up on any trees.
+While you lazily float down the river, you can get some beautiful views of the forest.

 We ended up renting bikes for an hour and biking down to the river bank outside town where there’s a nice little swimming hole, and then on to the beach.
 The path from the river to the beach is narrow and a bit tough on bikes since lots of motos also go by.
 In the afternoon, we just chilled out by the pool at Bikini Hostel.

 You can also visit the beach in Palomino.
 We walked down the beach the afternoon we got there, but didn’t go back the second day.
 The beach is pretty, but there are better ones in Tayrona, around Santa Marta, or further up La Guajira.

 The waves did look fairly rough and there were signs posted advising strong currents, so be aware of that if you do decide to go swimming.
 It seemed like a great place to go surfing, and the beach is a pretty popular after party spot when the bars close.

 Speaking of partying, part of the reason it has become popular backpacker and hipster traveler town is the vibrant nightlife in Palomino.